Nikhil-Js6/Nikhil-pahal-js/README.md

 - 👋 Hi, I’m @Nikhil-pahal-js
 - 👀 I’m interested in Javascript, Node.js, React.js, React Native, Next.js and Python and hacking also.
-- 🌱 I’m currently learning Frontend Web Deveopment and Design.
+- 🌱 I’m currently learning Frontend Web Designing.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me email: nikhilpahal2001@gmail.com
 <!---